steffenfritz/FileTrove/README.md

 4. You are ready to go!

 ## How to run
-"./ftrove -h" gives you all flags ftrove understands.
+`./ftrove -h` gives you all flags ftrove understands.

 A run only with necessary flags looks like this:

-./ftrove -i $DIRECTORY
+`./ftrove -i $DIRECTORY`

 where $DIRECTORY is a directory you want to use as a starting point.
 FileTrove will walk this directory recursively down.

 ## How to see the results
-You can export the results via "./ftrove -t $UUID" where $UUID is the session id.
+You can export the results via `./ftrove -t $UUID` where $UUID is the session id.
 Every indexing run gets its own session id.
-You get a list of all sessions using "./ftrove -l".
+You get a list of all sessions using `./ftrove -l`.

 Example:

-1. ./ftrove -l
+1. `./ftrove -l`
-2. ./ftrove -t 926be141-ab75-4106-8236-34edfcf102f2
+2. `./ftrove -t 926be141-ab75-4106-8236-34edfcf102f2`

 This will create two TSV files (directories and files) that can be read with Excel, Numbers and your preferred text editor.